WheteThunger/MonumentAddons/README.md

   - Also updates the direction of copies of this CCTV at other matching monuments.
   - Updates the direction in the data file so it can be reaplied when the entity is respawned.

-## Entity-specific integrations

-#### Signs

-Use the following steps to set persistent images for signs or photo frames.

-1. Spawn a sign with `maspawn sign.large`.
-Doesn't have to be specifically `sign.large`, as many other signs and photo frames will work.
-Neon Signs are currently **not** supported.
-2. Use a [Sign Artist](https://umod.org/plugins/sign-artist) command such as `sil`, `silt` or `sili` to apply an image to the sign.

-That's all you need to do.
-This plugin detects when you use a Sign Artist command and automatically saves the corresponding image URL or item short name in the data file for that particular sign or photo frame.
-When the plugin reloads, Sign Artist will be called to reapply that image.
-Any change to a sign will also automatically propagate to all copies of that sign at other monuments.

-Note: Only players with the `monumentaddons.admin` permission can edit signs that are managed by this plugin, so you don't have to worry about random players vandalizing the signs.

-#### CCTV cameras & computer stations

-Use the following steps to set up CCTV cameras and computer stations.

-1. Spawn a CCTV camera with `maspawn cctv.static`.
-2. Update the camera's RC identifier with `masetid <id>` while looking at the base of the camera.
-3. Update the direction the camera is facing with `masetdir` while looking at the base of the camera.
-This will cause the camera to face you, just like with deployable CCTV cameras.
-4. Spawn a static computer station with `maspawn computerstation.static`.

-That's all you need to do.
-The rest is automatic.
-Read below if you are interested in how it works.
-- When a camera spawns, or when its RC identifier changes, it automatically adds itself to nearby static computer stations, including vanilla static computer stations (e.g., at bunker entrances or underwater labs).
-- When a camera despawns, it automatically removes itself from nearby static computer stations.
-- When a static computer station spawns, it automatically adds nearby static CCTV cameras.

-Note: As of this writing, there is currently a client bug where having lots of RC identifiers saved in a computer station may cause some of them to not be displayed.
-This is especially an issue at large underwater labs.
-If you add custom CCTVs in such a location, some of them may not show up in the list at the computer station.
-One thing you can do to partially mitigate this issue is to use shorter RC identifier names.

 ## Localization

 ```json